syselement/ine-notes/ine-pts/penetration-testing-prerequisites/introduction.md

 - Social Engineering
 - Other...

-> 📌 Be passionate, skilled and hungry for knowledge!
+> 📌Be passionate, skilled and hungry for knowledge!

 ------